pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/truewidget.md

+- 📅 Release date
+    - Jan 18, 2026
 - ✨ New Features
     - Added an extra feature: Automatic volume unmounting.
 - ⚡️ Improvements
     - Updated the menu icons.
+    - AsyncAlgorithms Framework has been updated.